General Terms of Business and Delivery

 17. Termination by the Supplier

 17.1.
-The Supplier is entitled to withdraw from the contract if the Supplier no longer has an interest in performing the service due to reasons that arose after the contract was concluded and for which the Supplier is not responsible under the contractual or statutory risk allocation.
+Without prejudice to the termination rights under Section 11, the Supplier is entitled to withdraw from the contract pursuant to § 323 BGB if the Supplier no longer has a legitimate interest in performing the service due to circumstances that arose after the conclusion of the contract and for which the Supplier is not responsible under the contractual or statutory risk allocation.

 17.2.
 Any partial services already rendered and other expenses incurred for the execution of the contract will be reimbursed upon verification.